arangodb/docs/3.9/programs-arangod-general.md

 ## Default Language

-`--default-language default-language`
+`--default-language language-name`

-The default language ist used for sorting and comparing strings.
-The language value is a two-letter language code (ISO-639) or it is composed by a two-letter language code with and a two letter country code (ISO-3166).
-Valid languages are "de", "en", "en_US" or "en_UK".
+The default language is used for sorting and comparing strings.
+The language value is a two-letter language code (ISO-639) or it is composed by a two-letter language code followed by a two letter country code (ISO-3166).
+For example:
+"de", "en", "en_US", "en_UK".

 The default default-language is set to be the system locale on that platform.

+## ICU Language

+<small>Introduced in: v3.9.1</small>

+`--icu-language language-name`

+The ICU language is also used for sorting and comparing strings.
+With this option however, you can get the sorting and comparing order exactly as it's defined in the ICU standard.
+The language value can be a two-letter language code (ISO-639), a two-letter language code followed by a two letter country code (ISO-3166), or any other valid ICU locale definition.
+For example: "de", "en", "en_US", "en_UK", "de_AT@collation=phonebook".

+For example, for the Swedish language (sv) the correct ICU-based sorting order for letters is `"a","A","b","B","z","Z","å","Ä","ö","Ö"`.
+To get this order, use `--icu-language sv`.
+In case of using `--default-language sv`, the sorting order will be `"A","a","B","b","Z","z","å","Ä","Ö","ö"`.

+Please note, that you can use only one of the language options (either `--default-language` or `--icu-language`).
+Setting both of them will result in an error.

 ## Supervisor